lydell/LinkHints/CONTRIBUTING.md

 - `scripts/` contains a couple of build scripts.
 - `html/` contains lots of test pages for the extension.
 - `docs/` is served on <https://lydell.github.io/LinkHints/>.
+- `flow-typed/` contains [Flow library definitions].

 These directories are generated and gitignored:

 - `compiled/` is the compiled version of `src/`.
 - `dist-chrome/` and `dist-firefox/` contains production builds of the extension.

+The most important files:

+- `project.config.js` contains information about the whole project, all in one place.
+Other config files and build scripts read from it.
+For example, it maps entrypoint files in `src/` to output files in `compiled/`.
+- `rollup.config.js` defines how `compiled/` is made.
+Rollup compiles and bundles JavaScript; generates `manifest.json`, HTML files and SVG icons; copies the [WebExtension Polyfill], CSS files, and PNG icons; and defines a couple of global variables (see also `flow-typed/globals.js`).
+- `web-ext-config.js` configures [web-ext], both for building and for running in Firefox.
+- `custom.config.example.js` can be copied into `custom.config.js` to customize `web-ext run` as well as default options for development.
+- `src/manifest.js` is called via Rollup and generates `manifest.json`.
+In fact, all `.js` files directly inside `src/` are called via Rollup and generate other files.
+- `src/icons.js` generates all SVG icons (even outside `compiled/`). `src/icons/` contains PNG versions of those.
+They can be updated by running `npm run png-icons` (which requires [Inkscape]).
+You can preview all icons by opening `compiled/icons/test.html` in a browser.
+- `src/html.js` generates HTML files.
+All HTML files are very minimal.
+JavaScript is used to render content.

 Compilation pipeline: